OUR COMMITMENT TO CHILD PROTECTION

 Policies & Procedures – We maintain rigorous policies and procedures which are enforced at all locations to ensure that children are supervised at all times and no single staff person is ever alone with a child.

-Prevention – The YMCA of Greenville partners with Praesidium, a team of experts in child abuse prevention, to assess all aspects of our programs and implement best practices.
-Additionally, the YMCA of Greenville operates under the YUSA Child Protection and Aquatics Safety Membership Qualification Standards.
+Prevention – The Gaston County Family YMCA partners with Praesidium, a team of experts in child abuse prevention, to assess all aspects of our programs and implement best practices.
+Additionally, the Gaston County Family YMCA operates under the YUSA Child Protection and Aquatics Safety Membership Qualification Standards.

 Reporting – If any staff member or volunteer suspects or becomes aware of any inappropriate behavior toward a minor, they are to report the incident immediately.